-Income is another major social-economic indicator that has natural connection with job composition.
-We used the median income data from ACS.
+Income is another social-economic factors that relates to job composition.
+Also, transit users tend to skew toward lower incomes in the United States.
+We use the median income data from ACS.

-Ratio of minority population: African American, female, and Hispanic population.
+A third set of indicators is the ratios of minority and female population, including African American and Hispanic populations.